 You are excited as a new parent, always imagining how fun it will be to have a baby at home.
 Your joy starts to wean off as you realised that your sleep patterns and quality of sleep are now compromised because your child does not seem to sleep well.

 Are you having trouble getting your child to sleep on time at night?
-Or having your child waking up in the middle of night which prevents you from getting quality sleep?
+Or having your child waking up in the middle of the night which prevents you from getting quality sleep?

 - Establish a consistent and relaxing bedtime routine that lasts between 20 and 30 minutes and ends in your child's bedroom.
 Avoid scary stories, screen time or sweet snacks before bedtime as these tend to over-stimulate the child’s brain and he will have difficulty unwinding.
 Create a sense of calmness by reading a favourite book every night or humming a favourite tune.
 These will help your child to relax, making it easier for him to go to bed.